farscape-project/fTagTamed/README.md

 ### Installation

-To install fTagTamed, simply clone this repo and build the app's executable using the included makefile:
+To install fTagTamed on GNU/Linux or on macOS, simply clone this repo and build the app's executable using the included makefile:

 ```
 git clone https://github.com/farscape-project/fTagTamed.git